 Start the VisionAppster Builder from the start menu of your desktop environment.
 The Builder will open with an new project that contains an empty processing graph.

 Now, find a tool called "Image Source" and drop it on the workspace.
-Click the tool to reveal its parameters.
+Click the workspace to hide the tool box.
+Then click the tool to reveal its parameters.
 The parameters listed above the tool are inputs and those below it are outputs.
-The parameters with a colored circle are connectable.
+The parameters with a colored dots are connectable.
 The color codes are as follows:

 - Optionally connectable, currently not connected.